 Header image courtesy of @lavina.hk (via Instagram)

-In a world where exquisite platters and over-the-top desserts tend to grab the most attention on social media, it says a whole lot when a humble, burnt, ugly duckling of a cake—known as the Basque burnt cheesecake—blows its extravagant competitors out of the water and gets crowned the hottest dessert of 2019.
+In a world where exquisite platters and over-the-top desserts tend to grab the most attention on social media, it says a whole lot when a humble and burnt ugly duckling of a cake—known as the Basque burnt cheesecake—blows its extravagant competitors out of the water and gets crowned the hottest dessert of 2019.

-In case you’ve somehow missed the explosion of burnt cheesecakes galore all over Instagram, let us set you straight—this is no ordinary cheesecake.
+In case you’ve missed the explosion of burnt cheesecakes galore all over Instagram, let us set you straight—this is no ordinary cheesecake.
 Originating from a restaurant in San Sebastian, Spain, the Basque burnt cheesecake has a gooey, custard-like centre and a near-blackened burnt top that imparts a deep, caramelised flavour.
 It’s rustic in appearance and you will typically find no crust nor fancy toppings here—just sunken centres and uneven edges.
-It defies all the rules of a traditional cheesecake but in the best way possible!
+It defies all the rules of a traditional cheesecake in the best way possible!

 You may come to this neighbourhood Spanish restaurant for its modern tapas, but you absolutely cannot leave without tasting the signature Basque burnt cheesecake ($98).

 22 Ships, 22 Ship Street, Wan Chai | (+852) 2555 0722